kiki-le-singe/react-redux-universal-boilerplate-next/README.md

 $ npm run setup
 ```

-Allows to choose between sass or cssnext.
+Allows to choose between sass or cssnext and clean up unnecessary files.
 This question you will be asked: `You will use SASS as CSS extension language 😉 .
 Do you wish to use CSSNEXT 😀 ?
 This choice is irreversible.
 Obviously you can install the project again or just use your version control system to discard changes in working directory.`

 > This script runs on postinstall script (see package.json).